A Guide to Zero-Knowledge Proofs

 This sounds counterintuitive, but it’s powerful.
 For example, you can prove you know a password without revealing the password.
 Or show that you’re eligible to vote without revealing your identity.
 Or that a transaction is valid without revealing its amount.
 The verifier becomes convinced of the truth of the claim — but gains no knowledge beyond that.

 This property is essential in systems where data privacy and integrity must coexist.
-ZKPs are non-interactive (in many modern forms), unfakeable, and non-transferrable — meaning they can’t be reused or faked.
-They make it possible to move from “trust me” to “verify me,” without sacrificing confidentiality.
+Modern ZKP systems produce succinct proofs that can be as small as a few hundred bytes and can be checked in milliseconds.
+They make it possible to move from “trust me” to “verify me,” at almost no cost to the verifier and without sacrificing confidentiality.

 SOURCE